wazuh/wazuh-documentation/source/getting-started/architecture.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Learn more about the architecture of Wazuh, our comprehensive open source cybersecurity platform, in this section of our documentation.
+  :description: Learn more about the architecture of Wazuh, our open source cybersecurity platform, in this section of our documentation.

 .. _architecture: